Jerome F. O'Malley: Biography

-General O'Malley died on April 20, 1985 with his wife Diane when the CT-39 Sabreliner they were in experienced hydraulic failure at the Wilkes-Barre Scranton International Airport.
+General O'Malley died on April 20, 1985, with his wife Diane when the CT-39 Sabreliner they were in experienced hydraulic failure at the Wilkes-Barre Scranton International Airport.
 Also killed in the accident were Capt.
 Harry L. Haugh, the pilot; Sgt.
 Robert A. Eberflus, the crew chief and Lt.
 Col. Lester R. Newton, the co-pilot.
 Lt Col Newton had given his seat in the cockpit to General O’Malley and was seated in the cabin with Mrs. O’Malley.
 At the time of General O'Malley's death, General Robert D. Russ assumed command of the Tactical Air Command.

+He was buried with full military honors at Arlington National Cemetery.

+Awards and honors

+O'Malley was a command pilot with more than 5,000 flying hours.
+His military decorations and awards included: